Sonic-Market/docs/docs/concepts/technical/heap.md

 The result is a heap that is nine levels high but only requires 2 `sstore`s at most for popping or pushing, which is incredibly gas efficient.
 Even though operations regarding the heap are very cheap, they will rarely be used and, in most cases, replaced by an even cheaper operation on the leaf bitmap.

+### Leaf Bitmap

 The **leaf bitmap** stores the entire price index, using the first 8 bits as the key and the last 8 bits as a position on a storage slot using `mapping(uint8 => uint256)`.
 When saving the last 8 bits of the price index, we fetch the storage slot mapped to the first 8 bits and mark a bit on the 256-bit storage slot to represent that it exists.
-For example, when saving 0b00000011, we would mark the fourth bit from the least significant bit on a `uint256`, as shown below.
+For example, when saving 0b00000011, we would mark the fourth bit on a `uint256`, as shown below.
 (Coincidentally, 8 bits have exactly 256 integer values.)

 ```
 8 bit: